Unsavory Facts About (Ugh!) Mice

-Many people have an instinctive dread of the house mouse, despite the small size and unaggressive behavior of this common rodent.
+Many people have an instinctive dread of the house mouse, despite its small size and unaggressive behavior.
 Fear of house mice is actually a very appropriate reaction, though, because they often carry disease.
-Contact with the urine, droppings or saliva of infected mice; mouse-contaminated food;or bites from the fleas they carry can spread serious illness such as salmonellosis, listeria, hantavirus and even the bubonic plague.
-Therefore it is wise to keep mice out of your home if at all possible and to get rid of them ASAP when they do happen to make their way inside.
+Contact with the urine, droppings or saliva of infected mice; mouse-contaminated food;or bites from the fleas they carry can spread serious illness -- salmonellosis, listeria, hantavirus and even the bubonic plague.
+That's why you should keep mice out of your home if at all possible and get rid of them ASAP when they do find their way inside.

 When Do Mice Infest Human Residences?

 Contrary to its name, the house mouse tends to live in fields or forests.
 However, these rodents invade 21 million American homes annually when the weather gets cold or their food supply is disturbed, especially in the case of exceptionally severe weather conditions.
 One side effect of 2012’s devastating Hurricane Sandy was large numbers of displaced mice, which sought food and shelter inside human dwellings in New York and New Jersey.
 Newark rodent control was a serious concern.

 Stacks of firewood, compost heaps and untrimmed grass or bushes next to your house are the perfect hiding place for mice, and from there it’s only a hop, skip and a jump inside.
 Set up woodpiles and compost heaps away from your home (minimum 20 feet) and keep all foliage well groomed.
 Do not allow debris to pile up near your home.

 What Are the Signs of Infestation?